peroza/personal_page/index.md

 ## About Me

-I just graduated from EPFL in computer science, with a minor in management, technology, and entrepreneurship.
-My goal is to combine computer science with sustainable development, particularly in fields that address the pressing issues of climate change and food systems.

-I am passionate about leveraging technology to drive positive environmental change, and I seek to build solutions that promote sustainability and ethical development.
+I’m a PhD candidate at the University of Bologna in Agricultural, Environmental and Food Science and Technology.
+My work explores the behavioural and systemic dynamics behind food waste and sustainability across agrifood systems.

+Alongside my doctorate, I am a part-time software engineer at the Food and Agriculture Organization (FAO), where I contribute to digitalisation and traceability tools supporting value chains in Central Africa.

+My background is in computer science, with a Master’s from EPFL and a focus on AI-driven approaches to personalised nutrition and digital health.
+I’m passionate about using technology to build more resilient, fair, and sustainable food systems.

 ## Research Interests

-**Software Engineering:** Mobile development, AI-driven chatbots, conversational agents, large-scale software systems (Python, Swift, Java, MySQL).
+**Software Engineering:** Mobile development, AI-powered tools, conversational agents, backend systems, data-driven applications (Python, Swift, Java, MySQL).

-**Sustainability:** Agri-tech, data-driven farming, environmental tech, climate change mitigation strategies.
+**Sustainability:** Life Cycle Thinking, behavioural science, agri-tech innovation, environmental impact assessment, climate-resilient systems.

-**Food Sector:** Personalized nutrition, sustainable food systems, ethical supply chains, agro-tech innovation.
+**Food Sector:** Sustainable food systems, food waste reduction, ethical and transparent supply chains, digital tools for value-chain transformation.

 ## News

+- **[Nov.
+2025]** Started my PhD at the University of Bologna, researching behavioural and systemic strategies to reduce food waste in North Africa.
+- **[Nov.
+2025]** Joined the Food and Agriculture Organization (FAO) as a part-time software engineer, working on digitalisation and traceability tools for value chains in Central Africa.
+- **[Oct.
+2025]** Attended the [World Food Forum](https://www.world-food-forum.org/en) for te launch of the Switzerland Yout Chapter.
 - **[Jun.
-2025]** Started a new position as Research Fellow at the University of Bologna, working on behavioural and policy-oriented strategies to reduce food waste across agrifood systems in Albania, Egypt, and Tunisia.
+2025]** Started a new position as Research Fellow at UniBo, focusing on behavioural and policy-oriented strategies for food waste reduction in Albania, Egypt, and Tunisia.
 - **[Mar.
-2025]** Presented my work on [EcoLens](https://zeroemission.group/ecolens/) at the [Sustainability Innovation Challenge](https://epfl-sic.ch/), connecting with a diverse European audience on topics of sustainable innovation.
+2025]** Presented my work on [EcoLens](https://zeroemission.group/ecolens/) at the [Sustainability Innovation Challenge](https://epfl-sic.ch/), engaging with a European community around sustainable innovation.
 - **[Oct.
-2024]** Participated in the [World Food Forum](https://www.world-food-forum.org/en) at FAO headquarters in Rome as part of the Swiss delegation, representing EPFL and engaging in discussions on food systems and sustainability.
+2024]** Attended the [World Food Forum](https://www.world-food-forum.org/en) at FAO headquarters in Rome as part of the Swiss delegation, representing EPFL and contributing to discussions on global food systems.
 - **[Jul.
-2024]** Defended my thesis at the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at EPFL with my supervisor [Marcel Salathé](https://people.epfl.ch/marcel.salathe?lang=en) and [Jacques Fellay](https://people.epfl.ch/jacques.fellay?lang=en) as the external expert.
+2024]** Defended my thesis at the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at EPFL under the supervision of [Marcel Salathé](https://people.epfl.ch/marcel.salathe?lang=en), with [Jacques Fellay](https://people.epfl.ch/jacques.fellay?lang=en) as external expert.
 - **[Apr.
-2024]** Obtained the [IDM (Ingénieur·e·s du Monde)](https://www.epfl.ch/campus/associations/list/idm/) grant scholarship as a result of my internship experience at [eProd Solutions](https://www.eprod-solutions.com/) in Nairobi, Kenya, which contributed to the betterment of social and environmental conditions of farmers in East-Africa.
+2024]** Awarded the [IDM (Ingénieur·e·s du Monde)](https://www.epfl.ch/campus/associations/list/idm/) grant for my internship at [eProd Solutions](https://www.eprod-solutions.com/) in Nairobi, Kenya, supporting improved socio-environmental outcomes for farmers in East Africa.